MayVoong1/Defi_IA/README.md

 - [🏆 Performance](#-performance)

 ## ☀ Introduction
-The aim of this project is to assign a job to a job description.
+This project was part of a Kaggle competition between students that took place between november of 2020 and january of 2021.
+The aim was to assign a job to a job description.
 A REMPLIR

 ## 🗃 Dataset